 But the poem has an upbeat ending.
 I read it as a Christian parable.
 The wood is temptation, and the narrator takes his first steps into giving in to it when he ventures inside.
 The strange creature he meets tries to entice him further.
-But when he senses danger, he says “my prayers, all out in a rush/And found myself safe on my father’s land.”
+But when he senses danger, he says prays and rushes to the safety of his family’s land.

 The poem is an example of stanzas written in rhymes or near rhymes.
 Although I usually don’t like that style, the poem does have a rhythm, which makes it fun to read out loud to kids.

 Mr. Treece wrote five books of poetry.
 I’ve tried to read them.
 He has great skill in establishing a mood of loss and darkness, but a little of that goes a long way with me.
 If I read too much of it, I get depressed.